mathiasbno/o-manager/readme.md

 To install the app start by running:

 ```
-$ yarn install
+$ yarn install && cd client && yarn install
 ```

 Now we can start the server:

 ```
-$ yarn run serve
+$ yarn run dev
 ```

-And the processing:
+For testing imports and calculations you can run the processing seperate with:

 ```
-$ yarn start
+$ yarn run process
 ```

 In the Processing file you'll find functions to import races, including event data, teams, nations and runners.